 Where are my keys?
 Where’s that school form?
 Stop asking yourself (or your family) that question!
-Learn about the essential tools you need to get organized with an inexpensive, simple command center.
-Please note that this post contains affiliate links.
-See my disclosures for more information.
+Learn about the essential elements you need to create a simple command center that will become a super-effective drop-zone.

 “We missed Claire at the party on Saturday,” another mom said to me as I struggled to wrangle my daughter out of the car in the daycare parking lot.

 I ran through my mental list of weekend activities and errands, and a birthday party wasn’t on my list.
 But it should have been.

 When we returned home at the end of the day, I rifled through the pile of papers on the counter.
 There, under a stack of grocery store flyers, was the invitation for the birthday party my daughter missed.

 I felt like a jerk.
 I was that mom who didn’t RSVP, all because the invitation got lost under the pile o’ crap in the kitchen.

 Something had to change.